pypy/pypy.org/posts/2021/09/open-ended-traces.md

 |PyPy3 without JIT | 59.479 ± 5.411s              |
 |PyPy3 JIT old     | 14.469 ± 0.352s              |
 |PyPy3 JIT new     |  4.892 ± 0.098s              |

+What we can see is that while the old JIT is very helpful for this micro-benchmark, it only brings the performance up to CPython levels, not providing any extra benefit.
+The new JIT gives an almost 3x speedup.

 <!--